Broski-AC/technical-presentation/gettingstarted.md

 ???

-Assuming I've sold you on namespaces, what do you do in order to get started?
+What do you do in order to get started?

 It's pretty easy

+---